7. Investment

 Freeports

 A freeport is a type of free zone, which is subject to special regulatory requirements, tax breaks and government support.
-A freeport aims to encourage businesses that import, process and then re-export goods, whereas an enterprise zone aims at general business support or regeneration objectives.
+A freeport aims to encourage businesses that import, process and then re-export goods, whereas an enterprise zone aims at general business support or regeneration objectives (such as ‘levelling up’).
+Freeports can range from secure warehouses to sites where added-value manufacturing occurs before goods are re-exported.

-There were freeports (designated airports or seaports) in the UK until 2012, when the government allowed the UK laws that set them up to expire.
-The UK had several freeports, including Liverpool, Southampton, the Port of Tilbury and Glasgow Prestwick Airport.
-In all, there were seven freeports between 1984 and 2012.
+Previously, there were freeports (designated airports or seaports) in the UK until 2012, when the government allowed the UK laws that set them up to expire.
+The UK had seven freeports between 1984 and 2012, including Liverpool, Southampton, the Port of Tilbury and Glasgow Prestwick Airport.
+Within the EU, there are around 80 free zones.
+However, EU freeports are more limited in their powers than other freeports around the world.

 Freeports are places where normal tax and customs rules do not apply.
-At a freeport, imports can enter with simplified customs documentation and without paying tariffs.
+At a Freeport, imports can enter with simplified customs documentation and without paying tariffs.
 Businesses operating inside and around the port can manufacture goods using the imports and add value, before exporting again without full tariffs or procedures.
-However, if the goods move out of the freeport into another part of the country or as exports, they must go through the full import process and pay tariffs.
-Note that freeports may simplify some trade in goods but do little for services.
+However, if the goods move out of the Freeport into another part of the country or as exports, they must go through the full import process and pay tariffs.
+Note that Freeports may simplify some trade in goods but do little for services.

-Businesses operating in freeports can benefit from:
+Businesses operating in Freeports can therefore benefit from:

 • Simplified customs procedures;